 Any car accident can cause great physical harm to drivers, passengers, and pedestrians.
 Your body can be violently hit by part of your car, and your condition can make it difficult to exit your vehicle and get to safety.
 A head-on collision can result in the front of your vehicle pushing the dashboard or steering wheel into your body.
 Additionally, many victims of head-on collisions do not stay in their cars, but are instead ejected.
 This can cause you to hit the ground or another object, and you can find yourself in the path of other moving vehicles.

-Head-on collision victims are frequently rushed to Fort Worth area hospitals with serious and even life-threatening injuries.
+Head-on collision victims are frequently rushed to Fort Worth area hospitals such as Texas Health Harris Methodist Hospital or John Peter Smith Hospital with serious and even life-threatening injuries.
 We’ve handled cases where our clients have suffered a range of injuries, including:

 - Neck or back injuries - These injuries are common in hard-hitting impacts.
-Many victims suffer from compressed spinal discs or even damage to their spinal cords.
+Many victims suffer from compressed spinal discs or even spinal cord injuries.

 - Whiplash - Caused by damaged muscles in the neck or base of the skull, whiplash can get worse over time if not properly treated.
 Symptoms include stiffness, numbness, and increasing pain.